Paddle Board Weight Limits Explained: What You Need to Know

 Understanding Paddle Board Volume & Buoyancy

-Volume is a major factor in weight capacity.
+Volume is one of the most important factors in determining weight capacity.
 It’s measured in liters (L) and refers to how much water a board displaces.
-The higher the volume, the better it will float and support weight.
+The higher the volume, the better it floats and supports weight.

 -

-Beginner paddlers: Should aim for at least 1.5L per pound of body weight for extra stability.
+Beginner paddlers: 1.5L per pound of body weight (extra stability)

 -